SwiftMindInstitute/open-source/packages/event-queue/README.md

 # EventQueue

-A EventQueue class by BlueSky.llc.
+An Event Queue class by BlueSky.llc.

 # Overview